 Locations:

-The pes anserinus bursa is a thin, fluid-filled sac located on the inside of the knee joint.
-It cushions the joint and prevents your bones from rubbing against each other.
-Pes anserine bursitis is a condition characterized by inflammation of this bursa.
+Your pes anserinus bursa is a thin, fluid-filled sac located on the inside of your knee joint.
+It cushions your joint and prevents your bones from rubbing against each other.
+Pes anserine bursitis occurs when inflammation affects this bursa, causing pain, swelling and tenderness.
+Fortunately, many nonsurgical treatment options are available.

-Pes anserine bursitis occurs when the bursa — or fluid-filled sac — inside your knee joint becomes irritated and produces too much fluid.
+Pes anserine bursitis, or pes anserinus bursitis (pronounced “ber-CY-tuss”), occurs when the bursa next to your knee joint becomes irritated and produces too much fluid.
 The bursa then swells, causing knee pain and tenderness.
-This condition is sometimes called pes anserinus pain syndrome (PAPS).

 Advertisement